 The participants were classified into two groups (study and control group) by randomization.
 Then, the educational program was applied; each session lasted 30 to 40 minutes for small group of women involved 3-4 pregnant women.
 A variety of teaching methods were used such as lecture, group discussion; questions and answers and Power-Point presentation based on the BASNEF model.
-The instructional content of sessions involved modification of wrong believes and behavior about iron deficiency anemia, also improve their awareness regarding the definition of iron deficiency anemia and its causes, symptoms, diagnosis, complication on both women and fetus, prevention, treatment and management using BASNEF model.
+The instructional content of sessions involved modification of wrong beliefs and behavior about iron deficiency anemia, also improve their awareness regarding the definition of iron deficiency anemia and its causes. symptoms, diagnosis, complications on both women and fetus, prevention, treatment and management using BASNEF model.
 At the final of each session the pregnant women were motivated to ask questions to modify their wrong understanding.

-The educational program was conducted at the waiting room of the antenatal clinic.
-Blood analysis as: hemoglobin, ferritin, hematocrit levels was performed before implementation of the study then after a month of program implementation and after three months for follow up.
+The educational program was conducted at the waiting room of the antenatal care clinic.
+Blood analysis as: Hemoglobin, ferritin, hematocrit levels was performed before implementation of the study then after a month of program implementation and after three months for follow up.

-E- Evaluation phase:
+E- Evaluation phase

-To evaluate and recognize the impact of educational program based on BASNEF model, the researchers used the same tools which were used preprogram immediately after implementation of the program.
+To evaluate and recognize the effect of educational program based on BASNEF model, the researchers used the same tools which were used preprogram immediately after implementation of the program.
 Then follow up after three months was done through telephone calls or another antenatal visits using the same previous tools for both study and control groups.

-9- Statistical analysis of data:
+9- Statistical analysis

-Data were confirmed before entry and statistical analysis was done utilizing the statistical package for social sciences (SPSS version 2021).
+Data were confirmed before entry and statistical analysis was done utilizing the Statistical Package for Social Sciences (SPSS version 2021).
 Descriptive statistics were done that included (mean, standard deviation, frequency and percentage) and tests of significance as (paired t-test, chi-square test).
-A statistical significant difference was considered when $p\leq 0.05$.
-In addition, a highly statistical significant value was considered when p< 0.001.
+A statistical significant difference was considered when

+$p \le 0.05$.
+In addition, a highly statistically significant value was considered when p < 0.001.